Gross, Operational, and Net Profit (Differences)

 Notice the difference between the three different reporting formats?
 The construction format is driven by direct and indirect costs of actual construction.
 All of these costs in all three formats are incurred before office and general expenses.

-The next step in calculating the final net profit is to the determine operational profit.
+The next step in calculating the final net profit is to determine the operational profit.

 Operational Profit

-* Management – front and back office payroll including any outside consultants (accounting and legal), benefits; production management is a function of gross profit and is included in cost of sales.
+* Management – front and back office payroll, including any outside consultants (accounting and legal), benefits; production management is a function of gross profit and is included in cost of sales.

-* Facilities – rent, utilities, real estate taxes, repairs and maintenance
+* Facilities – rent, utilities, real estate taxes, repairs, and maintenance

-* Communications – telephone, cell phones, internet, cable and radios
+* Communications – telephone, cell phones, internet, cable, and radios

 * Insurance – general liability, property, professional, umbrella, life

-* Office – office supplies, postage, technology, training, meals and entertainment
+* Office – office supplies, postage, technology, training, meals, and entertainment

 * Taxes and Licenses – revenue, personal and business property; certification, continuing education, franchise license, assessments